 In the UK, it is possible to book train tickets 12 weeks- 90 days in advance (with certain companies like Virgin even earlier upto 24 weeks in advance).
 The further in advance you book your tickets, the higher the chances of securing the cheapest fares.
 The only thing to remember is that these tickets are valid only the time and date of travel.
 If you miss your train and choose another service, you’ll be liable to a pretty hefty fine which is what happened to me on the Edinburgh to London service-I paid £150 for the fine and new ticket which still irks me.

 Also worth remembering that advance fare prices are available up to and even the day of travel- for some routes even 15 minutes in advance.
-Don’t queue at the machines-just book via the Skyscanner app plus you pay no booking fees.
+Don’t queue at the machines-just book via the Trainline app ( on the day of travel you pay no booking fees )

 3. Travel Off-peak